 10 Things to Know Before Moving to Japan

 Are you considering moving way off to the “Far East” –to The Land of the Rising Sun–Japan?
-I’m no expert but I did live there for a little while and have been back over ten times, so I’ve put together a few things that might benefit you to know before going.
+I’m no expert but I have lived in Japan for a little while and traveled to several different locations, so I’ve put together a few things of interest for those who haven’t been yet.

-It’s safe, has incredibly clean cities as well as breathtaking countryside, is known for things both modern and historical, is innovative, creative, quality-conscious, and it’s known to have some of the best food in the world.
+Famous for its incredibly safe, organized, and clean cities as well as breathtaking countryside, things both modern and historical coexist side-by-side as it continues to be innovative, creative, quality-conscious, and it’s known to have some of the best food in the world.

-For this reason, it’s not exactly surprising that so many people consider or daydream about moving to Japan, if not actually doing it.
+For these reasons, it’s not exactly surprising that so many people consider or daydream about traveling or moving to Japan, if not actually doing it.
 As a matter of fact, did you know that American residents in the land of the samurai form 2.4 percent of the total population?
 To top it off, this number is only getting bigger due to not only changes in how families are being created nowadays, but also government policies and incentives for skilled foreign workers.

-But, let’s be honest, a move across this vast earth does not come without its fair share of intimidation, does it?
-After all, you’re more than likely dealing with a transition in language, social, and political changes, and perhaps even moving away from a variety of friends and family.
+But, let’s be honest, a move across this vast earth–for many of us–doesn’t come without its fair share of fear, doubt, uncertainty, or intimidation, does it?
+After all, you’re more than likely dealing with a transition in language, work environment and expectations, social circle, political changes, and perhaps even a big disconnect from a variety of friends and family.

-When I left America back in 2013, I definitely experienced a variety of fear.
-I no longer had a “home” to go back to as I no longer had a house, a car, a job, or even savings!
+When I left America back in 2013, and although I was excited and looking forward to arriving in Japan, I definitely experienced a variety of fears.
+I no longer had a “home” to go back to as I had gotten rid of my house, car, job, and even much of my savings!
 I burned what cash I had left in order to take the big risk of moving abroad and essentially starting a new life.
-Now, as I look back, I can’t help but laugh at how I felt because I know better!
+Now, as I look back, I can’t help but laugh at how I felt because today I know better!
 There truly is nothing to fear (not even fear itself, because there is no such thing unless we create it).